 Next, we will need to connect our motion detector to contact 1 and our relay to output 1.
 You can skip ahead to the hardware setup here.

-We'll cover this a bit more in depth below.
+We'll cover this a bit more in-depth below.

 In order to tell CueServer to take any action upon a contact state-change, we must create a rule.
 Given we're using a normally-closed motion detector, our first rule will be to set Output 1 to ON whenever the contact is opened.

 In effect, whenever motion is detected by the detector, the circuit will be opened.
 When CueServer detects the opened state of the contact, this rule will automatically act to short output 1 to ground, turning it on.
-In this case, relay will be energized and turn on our hallway lights.
+In this case, the relay will be energized and turn on our hallway lights.

-Now that our output is set to automatically turn on when the contact is closed, we need to add an additional action to our Is Opened condition by hovering to the right of our last condition and cliking on +THEN.
+Now that our output is set to automatically turn on when the contact is closed, we need to add an additional action to our Is Opened condition by hovering to the right of our last condition and clicking on +THEN.

 Next, we add our second condition to Perform Script.
-This tells the CueServer to both turn on Output 1 and perform this script whenever Contact 1 changes to a closed state.
+This tells the CueServer to turn on Output 1 and perform this script whenever Contact 1 changes to a closed state.

-For our script we will add
+For our script, we will add

 We've finished setting up our rules for the Is Opened condition.
-We now need to the rules for the Is Closed condition.
+We now need the rules for the Is Closed condition.
 With this condition, we will use Perform Script once again, however this time, we will input

 Earlier, we added the command